Need to talk? Call 1800 882 436.

 • your baby becoming 'fussy' at the breast or refusing to feed

-• being uncomfortable about breastfeeding in a public
+• discomfort breastfeeding in a public

 • returning to work — while some people successfully combine breastfeeding with returning to work, others may prefer not to